arun-esh/arun-esh/README.md

 <h2 align="center">
-I'm a undergrad Student 💻, Computer Science  at University of Windsor 🎨!
+I'm a undergrad Student 💻 Computer Science  at University of Windsor!
 </h2>

 Developing skills on Java